-Pediatric Eye Exams in New Tampa and New Port Richey, FL
+Pediatric Eye Exam in Tampa and Trinity, FL

 A thorough eye exam is an often-overlooked doctor’s appointment for most children in their developmental years.
 However, a comprehensive exam for young children is an absolute must to ensure proper development and healthy eyes.
 This is especially true when kids are too young to talk.
 Many severe conditions that affect children’s eyes aren’t painful, so they won’t cry or vocalize the issue in a manner that the parents can understand.
 Only an optometrist with special equipment can determine if there is an immediate issue that requires intervention and treatment.